 In current casework, most post-cyanoacrylate stains rely on luminescence emission in the visible region (400-700 nm).
 While traditional stains such as rhodamine 6G work well under most circumstances, some surfaces may generate background luminescence under the same conditions.
 Detection in the near-infrared region (NIR > 700 nm) has shown to be effective in minimizing the interferences from such surfaces.
 The laser dye styryl 11 generated strongly luminescent fingermarks when applied after cyanoacrylate fuming on all surfaces tested.
 When compared to rhodamine 6G, the dye was superior only when viewed in the NIR.
 Styryl 11 was subsequently combined with rhodamine 6G, and the mixed stain formulation (named StaR 11 by the authors) induced stronger luminescence compared with styryl 11 alone with an ability to visualize in both the visible and NIR regions.
 Reliable and consistent results were obtained when using either styryl 11 alone or the STaR 11 mixture.
 The enhancement achieved did not otherwise vary depending on the source of the fingermark secretions.
 With visualization possible in both the visible and NIR regions, the styryl 11/rhodamine 6G mixture showed significant potential as a post-cyanoacrylate stain.

-Alexander, J, Ashmore, J, Baker, A & Chadwick, SR 2016, 'NMR Spectroscopy in First-Year Chemistry at the University of Technology Sydney' in Soulsby, D, Anna, L & Wallner, AS (eds), NMR Spectroscopy in the Undergraduate Curriculum: First Year and Organic Chemistry Courses Volume 2, American Chemical Society, pp. 13-29.View/Download from: UTS OPUS or Publisher's site
+Alexander, J, Ashmore, J, Baker, A & Chadwick, SR 2016, 'NMR Spectroscopy in First-Year Chemistry at the University of Technology Sydney' in Soulsby, D, Anna, L & Wallner, AS (eds), NMR Spectroscopy in the Undergraduate Curriculum: First Year and Organic Chemistry Courses Volume 2, American Chemical Society, pp. 13-29.View/Download from: Publisher's site

 First-year general chemistry classes at large universities typically enroll students with diverse backgrounds.
 The vast majority of these students are not chemistry majors.
 NMR instrumentation was introduced to this class to engage these students in their learning and to represent modern chemistry to students for whom this course might be their only chemistry experience.
 We have incorporated NMR spectroscopy into the general chemistry laboratory experiments at the University of Technology Sydney in Sydney, Australia.
 Benchtop NMR spectrometers now mean that students can have close and frequent access to instrumentation.
 This chapter describes the use of the picoSpin-45 NMR spectrometer in the introductory laboratory, the types of experiments performed, quiz and survey results, and implementation challenges and successes.